enFactorial/NFCAndroidTests/README.md

   <data android:mimeType="text/plain" />
 </intent-filter>
 ```
+#### Outcome case 2:

-#### Outcome: The sound played when the NFC tag is swiped is low pitched the same as in previous tests (i.e. test 3)
+The sound played when the NFC tag is swiped is low pitched the same as in previous tests (i.e. test 3)

 ### Case 3:
 ```xml